Delstroo/PyhtonSpellChecker/README.md

 # PyhtonSpellChecker

 ## How to install
+ - install the project
- - The only command needed to have this run is `pip install nltk`
+ - Once the project is opened run the following command `pip install nltk`